-The Intergovernmental Panel on Climate Change (2007) predicts that global warming will alter precipitation patterns around the world, melt mountain glaciers, and worsen the extremes of droughts and floods.
-Drought-affected areas are projected to increase in extent, with increasing frequency and intensity of drought.
-In particular, the subtropics and midlatitudes, where much of the world's poorest populations live, are expected to become substantially drier, resulting in heightened water scarcity (Meehl et al, 2007).
-The proportion of land surface in extreme drought is predicted to increase from 1-3 percent today to up to 30 percent by the 2090s.
-The number of extreme drought events per 100 years and mean drought duration are likely to increase by factors of two and six, respectively (Parry et al, 2007).
-Regionally, large increases in irrigation water demand are projected as a result of climate changes.
-At the same time, climate change will also affect water quality in water scarce regions.
-Reduced river flows lose assimilative capacity, and additional investments will be required to achieve the same standard of environmental protection or to treat wastewater for indirect use in irrigation.
-Increasing salinity induced by climate change may render water unusable for agriculture (Sadoff and Muller, 2009).
-As a result of these changes, the demand for wastewater as an extremely reliable water resource will rise, and it will need to be increasingly considered an integral component of local water resources (Asano, 2002).
+precipitation patterns around the world, melt mountain glaciers, and worsen the extremes of droughts and floods.
+Drought-affected areas are projected to increase in extent, with higher frequency and intensity of drought.
+In particular, the subtropics and mid-latitudes, where much of the world's poorest populations live, are expected to become substantially drier, resulting in heightened water stress (Meehl et al., 2007).
+Climate change will also affect water quality in water scarce regions, with reduced river flows losing assimilative capacity, and salinity increasing (Sadoff and Muller, 2009).
+As a result of these changes, the demand for irrigation water and in particular for wastewater as an extremely reliable water resource will rise, and it will need to be increasingly considered an integral component of local water resources.